wrkzcoin/wrkz-wallet-pluton/README.md

 `yay -s rpm`

-To package apps for the local platform
+Then, to package apps for the local platform:

 ```bash
 $ yarn package